Henrique Mitchell de Paiva Cabral Couceiro: Counter-revolutionary

 His silence was broken in July 1910, when he published an editorial in the Franco supported O Correio da Manhã and signed HPC, wherein he appealed for a counter-revolution to save the monarchy.
 He then was involved in several inconsequential conspiracies, in order to implant a monarchist regime in Parliament, defending most of the ideas anti-democratic Republicans adopted.
 His appeals were not given any debate.
 Rapidly, the regime fell on October 5, and the First Portuguese Republic was proclaimed.

 Paiva Couceiro was one of the few military commanders to try and seriously stop the revolution, without success.

-His artillery, located on the Torel, was the only garrison to fire on the camps in the Rotunda or the Eduardo VII Park.
+His artillery, located on the Torel, was the only garrison to fire on the camps in the Rotunda or the Edward VII Park.
 Abandoned by other monarchist troops, and after bombarding the Rotunda, he marched to Sintra to join the King.
 On finding-out that D. Manuel II had moved to Mafra he attempted to meet-up with the King, who had subsequently evacuated from Ericeira on the royal yacht Amélia IV.
 At a time where Republican success was not clear, he was ordered by superiors to the barracks.
 The Portuguese military at this time had not yet joined the Republican revolution, and it was tenuous enough that Admiral Cândido dos Reis, fearing a crushing of the movement, committed suicide.
 Henrique Paiva Couceiro was informed of this event and the fragility of the Republican revolution, although it is unclear whether at that moment he was willing to disobey his superiors and take the initiative to continue the battle against the Republicans.
 The Republican revolution was not as widely supported; photos taken in the Praça do Município, when the Republican directorate took control, showed few residents celebrating the revolution.
 Although considered a monarchist, on October 6, he was contacted by the Provisional Government to determine his allegiance, even after the events at the Rotunda.
 In an interview with Joaquim Leitão, Paiva Couceiro recounted his response:

 I recognize the institutions that the people recognize.
 But, if the people's opinion isn't unanimous, if the North does not agree with the South, I will be, until the end, on the side of the faithful to tradition.
 And if it requires foreign intervention to support the Monarchy, then I will be on the side of the Republic...Afterwards I asked to resign.
 I asked it because, after many years of sacrifice and work under the blue and white colors and shields of our flag, I did not think, I could not take to abandon the symbol of the history of my Country.
 [To] Pretend that a symbol with roots in our soul and [which] inspired respect in all the World and [the] works of many generations.
 And I, for my part, find myself too old to begin now, a new struggle that the garlands of a new flag require.